molily/molily.de/_posts/2020-11-21-testing-angular.md

 }
 ```

+<aside class="margin-note">Inject fake</aside>

-The `TodoService` uses the _constructor injection_ pattern.
+The `TodoService` uses the **constructor injection** pattern.
 The `fetch` dependency can be injected via an optional constructor parameter.
 In production code, this parameter is empty and defaults to the original `window.fetch`.
 In the test, a fake dependency is passed to the constructor.

 The `fetch` parameter, whether original or fake, is saved as an instance property `this.fetch`.
 Eventually, the public method `getTodos` uses it to make an HTTP request.